planetarium/NineChronicles.Headless/README.md

 1. Copy `config.json.example` to `config.json`
 2. Change values inside `config.json`
    - `data.tablePath` is required.
+   - If you have `PendingActivation` file, set file path to `extra.pendingActivationStatePath`

 #### Structure of genesis block
 | Key                                        | Type                | Required | Description                                                                                                                                                                        |